Vicarious trauma, secondary trauma, compassion fatigue, burnout...

 EMDR, a recommended trauma therapy by the US Department of Veterans Affairs (VA) and the World Health Organization (WHO), has been shown to successfully reduce symptoms of PTSD and vicarious trauma by allowing the brain to process the experience(s) and the body to release the stored energy of the trauma.

 “Your presence is your power.
 Be mindful of how your thoughts, words, and energy disconnect you from the Universe.
 And know the difference between what it feels like to be connected to the presence of your power versus what it feels like when you’re not.”

 -Gabrielle Bernstein, The Universe Has Your Back: Transform Fear to Faith

 “Because once we feel, know, and dare to imagine more for ourselves, we cannot unfeel, unknow, or unimagine.
 There is no going back.”

 “Guess what?
 When it comes right down to it, wherever you go, there you are.
 Whatever you end up doing, that’s what you’ve wound up doing.
 Whatever you are thinking right now, that’s what’s on your mind.
 Whatever has happened to you, it has already happened.
 The important question is, how are you gonna handle it?
 In other words, “now what?”

 -Jon Kabat-Zinn, Wherever You Go, There You Are

 Living with the aftermath of trauma is exhausting and complex.
 You find that the people around you don't quite understand the things you struggle with.
 Trauma can have a significant impact on our life, but it does not mean that we can't come back from it.
 Life doesn’t have to stay stuck.
 It is possible to experience negative life events and live a full life.

 It takes courage to make a change and try something different.
-When you're ready to make that change, I invite you to schedule your free consultation at my Santa Clarita, CA practice below.
+When you're ready to make that change, I invite you to schedule your free remote consultation with my Santa Clarita, CA office, below.